-Avoid running the system if the vessel is in contaminated water, such as in a harbor or canal.
 The system should be fully run tested before leaving port.
 It is preferable to sacrifice a filter by running the system in turbid water rather than waiting to get offshore to discover a problem or deficiency in the installation.
+Avoid running the system if the vessel is in contaminated water, such as an industrial harbor or canal.
+Oil in the feed water will damage the membrane.
 If the location or weather prevents proper testing refer to the section "Dry Testing."